pintoa1-mskcc/Performance_measures/README.md

-# Performance Measure Calculations
+# Performance Measure Metrics
-This tool is meant to calculate performacne metrics on different slices of the input data.
+This tool is meant to calculate performance metrics on different slices of the input data.
 The tool expected 2 MAF files as the input to compare recall and precision between the two.
 The results are then subsectioned based on annotations for a clearer picture.
 If the FILLOUTS flag is specified, the tool will run metrics on both the CALLED (or original MAF file) and the resulting genotyped MAF files.

 NOTE: This analysis must be run on JUNO if utilizing genotyping or HTML report generation/multiqc.